 Perennial, up to 1’.
 Enjoys well-drained soil and full to partial sun.
 Also called Chinese Chives or Chinese Leeks.
 Garlic chives look similar to traditional chives but have flat leaves.
-Plants produce a beautiful white flower that is popular for pollinators and is also edible and holds well as a cut flower.
+Plants produce a beautiful white flower in fall that is popular for pollinators.
+It is also edible and makes a fine cut flower.
 Awesome addition to omelets and stir fries.
 Once established can self-sow or spread by root divisions.

 Mexican mint marigold